-Integrated Behavioral Health is both a philosophy and healthcare model based on the idea that physical and emotional health are connected and should be addressed together for the best possible health outcomes.
-In this model, both primary care physicians and behavioral health providers (BHP) collaborate to address physical, developmental, social, behavioral, and emotional needs.
-Integrated behavioral health acknowledges the role of behavior in medical care and the importance of mental health care on physical well-being.
-We have assembled this document to answer some common questions about Integrated Behavioral Health.
+HopeCentral provides a primary care setting for behavioral and mental health needs alongside our pediatric primary care practice.
+We have an on-site behavioral health team, lead by a clinical child psychologist, Dr. T.K.
+Bratsed.
+Our physicians and behavioral health providers (BHP) collaborate to address physical, developmental, social, behavioral, and emotional needs.
+This integrated model acknowledges the role of behavior in medical care and the importance of mental health care on physical well-being.
+We have assembled this document to answer some common questions about HopeCentral’s behavioral health support.

 Everything.
 As human beings, our physical, emotional, social, and spiritual health are inextricably intertwined.
 Medical issues often have a significant behavioral component.
 Behavioral issues often have a significant physiological component.
 At HopeCentral, we think of ourselves as primary care providers for medical and behavioral health issues.
 BHP’s focus on behavior changes that improve function whether it be for behavioral health or medical issues.
 For example, an anxious child who is having trouble getting motivated to go to school can be helped with strategies to move through the morning and engage with school.
 Many times these strategies will be enough to address the underlying anxiety issues.
 However if they do not, the BHP together with the pediatrician can move on to other therapies or make a referral to outside specialty services.
 Having BHP’s on staff allows HopeCentral to closely coordinate care with other mental health providers.